 How do people with HIV use maraviroc?

 Maraviroc is used in combination with other anti-HIV drugs, usually nukes (nucleoside analogues), non-nukes (NNRTIs) and drugs from other classes, such as protease inhibitors.
 Such combinations are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE’s A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE’s Your Guide to HIV Treatment.

 For many people with HIV, the use of anti-HIV drugs has increased their CD4 count and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing life-threatening infections.
 Neither maraviroc nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following: